LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 ### 2.4.
 Real-time Features and Data Persistence

   - **Notifications**: The UX documentation specifies a `NotificationsView`.
 To support this with persistence, a `NOTIFICATIONS` table has been added.
 While the NestJS service pushes alerts in real-time, this table stores a history of notifications for a user, allowing them to review past alerts.
-  - **Collaborative Content**: The `COLLAB_DOCUMENTS` table is the designated persistence layer for the Hocuspocus-managed `Situation Awareness` content, and `CHAT_MESSAGES` stores the history for the `Discussion` tab, aligning perfectly with the backend architecture.
+  - **Collaborative Content**: The `COLLAB_DOCUMENTS` table is the designated persistence layer for the Hocuspocus-managed `Situation Awareness` content.
+  - **Patient-Scoped Chat**: To provide a continuous and contextually relevant communication channel, `CHAT_MESSAGES` are linked directly to a `PatientId`.
+This creates a single, persistent discussion thread for each patient throughout their stay.

 ### 2.5.
 Concurrency and Data Integrity